tchoi8/handmadecomputer/Interface/readme.md

  ![](https://farm6.staticflickr.com/5823/20813920292_f172897655_b.jpg =600x)

 This phrase "Each one comes to be a whole one to me" is from *The Making of Americans* by Gertrude Stein.
-I opened a random page in the book and picked this line, so it could have been any other phrase.
+I opened a random page in the book and picked this line, so it could just have been any other phrase.
 In this book, a story is told and retold in many ways.
 The result is a fragmented narrative with multiple perspectives.

 ![](https://farm1.staticflickr.com/679/20823369765_30e3a61dd6_b.jpg =600x)